agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 payments only or payees only.
 See also event reports for more useful event search options.

-### Activity Search

-Find activities using any or all of the activity-related criteria.
-This is also possible in Advanced Search by using Display results as.

 ### Price Set Details for Event Participants